Back to Glossary

 Responsive Email

-An email designed to automatically adjust its layout for different screen sizes and devices.
+An email designed to automatically adapt its layout for optimal viewing on different screen sizes and devices.

 Definition